beadsland/pose/doc/pose_file.md

 <br></br>

-Ascend absolute directory path of a file relative to a directory, to obtain its canonical system path.<a name="trim-1"></a>
+Ascend absolute path of a file relative to a given directory, to obtain its canonical system path.<a name="trim-1"></a>

 ###trim/1##